The Heron

 outboard motor and two oars.
 (Indeed we raced the first

 season with the oars stowed onboard!)
-The sails were cut rather flat

 so that they'd last.
-(Others more interested in racing would get
+(Others, more interested in racing, would get

 full cut sails and when the sails stretched out of measurement,